Coreoz/Plume-file/plume-file-core/README.md

 ```java
 String fileUniqueName = fileService.add(MyProjectFileType.LANDSCAPES, fileInputStream, "grand_canyon_2020.png", "png", "image/png");
 ```
-If you do not have all these information, `FileNameUtils` can help you guess the extension and the mime type from the file name.
+If you do not have all these information, the file service will guess it for you:
-Then just call :
 ```java
 String fileUniqueName = fileService.add(MyProjectFileType.LANDSCAPES, fileInputStream, "grand_canyon_2020.png");
 ```